kris-nader/sp-type/README.md

 ### Load and cluster the data

 First let's load a 10x genomics dataset of sagital mouse brain slices generated using the Visium v1 chemistry.
-This can be done throught the Seurat package.
-We will aslo go ahead and load all other recquired packages.
+This can be done with the Seurat package.
+We will also go ahead and load all other recquired packages.

 ```R
 # Load required packages